This Sausage Hash n' Eggs is a breakfast favorite in our house! Hearty and delicious, it's the perfect way to start your day!

 - When potatoes are almost done, add peppers and sausage and cook for another couple of minutes until sausage is heated and peppers are cooked but still a bit crunchy.
 Add more salt and pepper if needed.

-- Put water on to boil with a splash of white vinegar for poached eggs.
+- Meanwhile, put water on to boil for poached eggs.
 Or cook eggs any other way preferred - sunny side up, fried, etc.

-- Add cheese and remove pan from heat.
+- Add cheese to pan with potatoes and remove pan from heat.

-- Poach eggs (or cook however you please), then mix hash with melted cheese, plate, top with eggs, and serve!
-This will make 2 large plates of hash.
+- Mx hash with melted cheese, plate, top with eggs, and serve!